-Castle Rock Adventist Hospital collaborated with Douglas and Elbert County Public Health with their representation on our Steering Committee.
+Parker Adventist Hospital partnered with Douglas County Public Health with their representation on our Steering Committee.
 In addition to serving on our Steering Committee, we agreed with the public health departments to align community-based efforts in order to avoid duplication and address community health holistically.
 We have intentionally aligned strategies, as applicable, to ensure greater movement toward same goals and complementary efforts.
 In addition to the partnerships with local public health departments, Centura Health sits on the Metro Denver Partnership for Health, a partnership between nonprofit hospitals and public health departments to align efforts across the seven-county region.

 Our hospital Steering Committee is comprised of public health, organizations in the community representing the broad interest of our community and hospital team members.
-Please see Appendix B for a list of Castle Rock Adventist Hospital's Steering Committee members.
+Please see Appendix B for a list of Parker Adventist Hospital's Steering Committee members.
 Our Steering Committee:

-- Reviewed the quantitative data and provided insight - Prioritized health needs using the Centura Health prioritization method
+- Reviewed the quantitative data and provided insight; - Prioritized health needs using the Centura Health prioritization method.